 With Softron's playout and ingest software you can record and/or playout multiple channels on the same computer.
 There are different ways to have multiple in / out:

 - with one multichannel device

 - with multiple devices to reach the number of in/out you need

 We would recommend, whenever possible, to use one device with multiple i/o because these devices are meant for that.
 Check the article that lists the devices supported, the number of channels they support and if they can do keying.

 Can I use all the connectors on my device?

-In the article that lists the devices supported by our products you will see some mentions about Full duplex, dual or quad link.
-All of this is related to the fact that the number of connectors on one device does not tell you what it can do.
+In the article that lists the devices supported by our products you will see the maximum number of channels that a device can do.
+It is important to know that the number of connectors on one device does not tell you what it can do.
 For example some devices have 2 input connectors and 2 output connectors, but they can in fact just either record one channel or playout one channel.